dashingsoft/pyarmor/src/mechanism.md

 - Verify license at statup
 - Restore obfuscated bytecode when code object is called first time

-In my laptop, it spend about ?ms to check license, if this license is bind to fixed machine, it need more time to read hardware information.
+In my laptop, it spend about ?ms to check a normal license, if the license is bind to fixed machine, it need more time to read hardware information.

 Regarding to the second factor, it equals

     F + V * n

 - F is the time consumed to run an empty code object which bytecode is obfuscated
-- V is the time counsumed to obfuscate every 1K bytes bytecode
+- V is the time consumed to restore every 1K bytes obfuscated bytecode
 - n is the length of bytecode in K bytes

 In my laptop, F is about ?ms, V ?ms. To get the exactly data in the target machine, run the following command

 ```
-  python pyarmor.py check --profile
+  python pyarmor.py benchmark
 ```

 # DEPRECATED Mode